The number 1 rule of Christianity (part 2)

 I do not presume to understand all of God’s motivations, but some of them can be gleaned through a thorough reading of the Bible.

-He spent His time with sinners, prostitutes, and tax collectors (which were understood, culturally, to be on the take for themselves while they imposed Roman taxes on Jewish people).
+He spent His time with sinners, prostitutes, and tax collectors (who were understood, culturally, to be on the take for themselves while they imposed Roman taxes on Jewish people).

 He didn’t say, “off with all of their heads.”